glotzerlab/signac/doc/projects.rst

     $ signac init my_new_project
     $ signac import /data/my_project_archive

-We can also explicitly define the schema for importing projects without signac state point files.
+We can also explicitly define the schema for importing projects without state point files.

 .. code-block:: bash